 While ads are the primary way many people earn their living, there’s no doubt they’re a major threat to your privacy.
 They continuously keep tabs on you, trying to guess the next product or service that interests you.
 Combine that with trackers and malware some websites serve you without consent, and nothing you do remains private.
 We recommend using browser extensions such as uBlock Origin and Privacy Badger.
 Make sure to disable personalized ads whenever possible, too, and utilize Simple Opt-Out to the full extent.

-7. Secure your privacy online by using an encrypted e-mail service
+7. Secure your privacy by using an encrypted e-mail service

 8. Use anti-virus or anti-malware software